MorpheusAIs/Docs/Fair Launch Details/MORTokenAMM.md

 ## **Facts for MOR Token Day 90:**
 - The initial yield of stETH will be referred to as the "bootstrapping yield".

+- The bootstrapping yield will be converted into wETH (ETH on Arbitrum).

 - About 50,309 of MOR will become claimable by the Protection Fund on day 88 of the fair launch.
 This will be used to create the MOR AMM pool on Uniswap.

 - There will be 668,778 total MOR tokens in circulation on day 90.
 Capital + Code + Protection Fund MOR tokens emitted.

 ## **AMM Bootstrapping Details**

-- 4% of the "bootstrapping yield" generated during the 90 day bootstrapping period will be paired with these 50,309 MOR from the Protection Fund.
+- 7.522% of the "bootstrapping yield" generated during the 90 day bootstrapping period will be paired with these 50,309 MOR from the Protection Fund.

 - As additional MOR are deposited into the Uniswap pool (by MOR holders who earned them from providing Capital or Code) additional stETH yield will be deployed into the Uniswap AMM in proportion.